joelparkerhenderson/queueing-theory/README.md

 Example notation:

-  * L is the long-term average number of customers in the system.
+  * L: long-term average number of customers in the system.
+We prefer κ̅ (mean kappa).

-  * λ is the long-term average effective arrival rate.
+  * λ: long-term average effective arrival rate.
+We prefer λ̅ (mean lambda).

-  * W is the long-term average time that a customer spends in the system.
+  * W: long-term average time an item is in the system.
+We prefer τ̅ (mean tau).

   * L = λ W is Little's law.
+We prefer κ̅ = λ̅ τ̅ (mean kappa = mean lamba * mean tau).

 Little's law assumptions: